Hard Truths About Catering Costs

 A PLATED DINNER / BUFFET / HORS D’OEUVRE RECEPTION IS LESS EXPENSIVE THAN A PLATED DINNER / BUFFET / HORS D’OEUVRES RECEPTION

-Yup - we’ve heard each combination of this idea.
+We’ve heard each combination of this idea.
 Google it, and you’ll see how much varying advice there is out there.
-But I love their reasons and explanation:
+Here’s what Vibrant Table has to say about it:

 Sure, plated dinners provide your caterer with more portion-control, but they also require more service staff.
 A grand buffet spread with wild Alaskan salmon and prime cut filet can be more costly than a plated dinner with pre-set salad and served pork shanks.
 Those adorable appetizers?
 It took five staff members five hours to prepare 400.
 They hardly sate the appetite and the French cheese runs $30 a pound wholesale.
 The seafood station?
 We’re not even going to go there.

 We highly recommend Vibrant Table's two posts, Common Catering Misconceptions: Budget and Common Catering Misconceptions: Food & Beverage—they are so good that they will be our point reference for all future client questions.
 Rather than explain costs, options and limitations ourselves, we will send these links along.